cppxaxa/minimal_tf_tensorrt_train_optimize/README.md

 ## Introduction

-* A minimal example of a full flow - Train a model, save a model, optimize the saved model with TensorRT
+A minimal example of a full flow - Train a model, save a model, optimize the saved model with TensorRT
 * Tensorflow 1.14
 * CUDA 9.0
 * TensorRT 7.0
 * Python 3.7.9
 * Ubuntu 16.04
 * NVIDIA Driver 396.54
+* GPU - NVIDIA GTX 1050 Ti

 ## Readme